Pseudo-parabolic category over quaternionic projective plane: Introduction

-In the present paper we study the category $\O_t$ for $G=SP(6)$ and $t\in T$ one of $6$ points with the stabilizer $\simeq SP(4)\times SP(4)$.
-In this case, $\Ad_G(t)$ is the quaternionic plane $\Hbb P^2$ which enters one of the two infinite series $\Hbb P^n$ of rank one non-Hermitian symmetric conjugacy classes.
-The other series comprises even spheres and has been studied in \cite{M4}.
-We prove that the base module $M_t$ is irreducible and explicitly construct an orthonormal basis with respect to the contravariant form on it.
-Our approach is based on viewing $M_t$ as a module over $U_q(\l)\subset U_q(\g)$, where $\l \simeq \g\l(2)\op \s\p(2)$ is the maximal reductive Lie subalgebra of $\k$ that $U(\l)$ is quantized as a Hopf subalgebra in $U_q(\g)$.
+We prove that the module $M$ is irreducible in the case of $\Hbb P^2$ and explicitly construct an orthonormal basis with respect to the contravariant form on it.
+Our approach is based on viewing $M$ as a module over $U_q(\l)\subset U_q(\g)$, where $\l \simeq \g\l(2)\op \s\p(2)$ is the maximal reductive Lie subalgebra in $\k$ such that $U(\l)$ is quantized as a Hopf subalgebra in $U_q(\g)$.
 This is the content of Section 2.

 In Section 3, we prove semi-simplicity of the category $\O_t$.
-It is an illustration of the complete reducibility criterion for the tensor products based on a contravariant form and Zhelobenko extremal cocycle \cite{M4,M5,Zh}.
-We show that for every finite-dimensional quasi-classical $U_q(\g)$-module $V$ the tensor product $V\tp M_t$ is completly reducible and its simple submodules are in bijection with simple $\k$-submodules in the classical $\g$-module $V$.
+It is an illustration of the complete reducibility criterion for tensor products of highest weight modules based on a contravariant form and Zhelobenko extremal cocycle \cite{M3,M5,Zh}.
+We show that for every finite-dimensional quasi-classical $U_q(\g)$-module $V$ the tensor product $V\tp M$ is completely reducible and its simple submodules are in a natural bijection with simple $\k$-submodules in the classical $\g$-module $V$.
 This way we establish equivalence of $\O_t$ and $\Fin(\k)$ as Abelian categories.

+In Section 4 we present a classical point on quantum $\Hbb P^2$, i.e. a one-dimensional representation of $\Ac$.
+It is a numerical solution of the reflection equation that satisfies other relations of quantized $\C[\Hbb P^2]$.
+Therein we describe the coideal subalgebra $U_q(\k')$.